 Shock & vibration monitoring and recording

 With a reliable way to monitor and record shock and vibration data, we can then alert recipients and operators to inspect the equipment for potential damage.
-This also helps in determining baseline damage boundaries, detecting mishandling during shipping (which leads to assigning accountability and taking corrective actions), making adjustments to product packaging and loading process and identifying opportunities for improvement by analysing the shock and vibration profile.
+This also helps in determining baseline damage boundaries, detecting mishandling during shipping (which leads to assigning accountability and taking corrective actions), making adjustments to product packaging and loading process, and identifying opportunities for improvement by analysing the shock and vibration profile.

-Here at ShockWatch we have modern solutions for accurately monitoring of shock and vibration of equipment during transit.
-Our solutions have already been used in a wide variety of applications including automotive parts (motors, pumps, engines), transportation (barges, cranes, trucking fleets), energy (oil and gas drilling tools, solar panels, wind turbines, power transformers), defence and aviation (rocket boosters, missiles, satellites, aircraft engines) and medical and research (laboratory equipment and even particle accelerator systems).
+Here at ShockWatch we have modern solutions for accurately monitoring shock and vibration of equipment during transit.
+Our solutions have already been used in a wide variety of applications including automotive (motors, pumps, engines), transportation (barges, cranes, trucking fleets), energy (oil and gas drilling tools, solar panels, wind turbines, power transformers), defence and aviation (rocket boosters, missiles, satellites, aircraft engines) and medical and research (laboratory equipment and even particle accelerator systems).
 Aside from monitoring and recording shock and vibration data, our solutions are also capable of monitoring humidity, pressure and temperature levels.

 Contact us today and we can recommend you the most cost-effective solution for your application.
 With our technical expertise and long experience (40+ years history), damage prevention is certain in your supply chain.